tudows/PLIM/README.md

 **2016-05-25**
 * Adjust the interface of the smart search.(adapt the app)
+* Add the iphone native project in the "app/".
-* Add the phone project in the "app/".
+* Add the Xmamrin.Forms project in the "app/".

 License